bdjbray/covid-app-bdjbray/README.md

 Because I don't have an Android phone, so I used an iOS emulator and an Android emulator for demo.</br>

 ![image](https://github.com/BUEC500C1/codvid-app-bdjbray/blob/master/image/Screen%20Shot%202020-04-11%20at%2010.53.26%20AM.png)

+## Step 4 and 5 is in branch step4 and 5